Queueing in the Mist: Buffering and Scheduling with Limited Knowledge: Simulation Study

 \subsubsection{The Effect of Selected Class}

 Our first set of results sheds light on the effect of the class selected by an algorithm on its performance.
-Figure~\ref{fig:g_W} shows the results where the selected profit-class is 1, which makes \SAO\ allow all profits, and the choice of work-class $i^*$ varies.
+Fig.~\ref{fig:g_W} shows the results where the selected profit-class $j^*$ is 1, which makes \SAO\ allow all profits, and the choice of work-class $i^*$ varies.
 The most interesting phenomena is exhibited by \SAO\ FIFO.
 Its performance is very poor if the work-class may contain packets requiring very little work.
 This is due to the fact that only a small fraction of the traffic requires this little work, and the algorithm scarcely arrives at being \hfull.
 As a consequence, the algorithm handles many low-priority packets, which are handled in FIFO order, giving rise to far-from-optimal decisions.
 The algorithm steadily improves up to some point, and then its performance deteriorates fast as it assigns high-priority to packets with increasingly higher processing requirements.
 In this case the algorithm becomes \hfull\ too frequently, and allocates many processing cycles to low-effectiveness packets.
 The maximum performance is achieved for $i^*=3$, which implies that the algorithm flushes whenever its buffer is filled up with packets whose work is at most $2^{i^*}=8$.
 This value suffices to allow the algorithm to prioritize a rather large portion of the arrivals (recalling the Pareto distribution governing packet work-values), while ensuring the processing toll of high-priority packet is not too large.
 This strikes a (somewhat static) balance between the amount of work required by a packet, and its expected potential profit.
 The other variants of \SAO\ exhibit a gradually decreasing performance, due to their higher readiness to compromise over the required work of packets they deem as high-priority traffic. \SAM\ shows a similar performance deterioration, for a similar reason, when the selected work-class $i^*$ is increased from 1 up to 6.
 However, when increasing $i^*$ above 6, \SAM's performance increases again.
-This improvement is explained by the fact that, due to the Pareto-distribution of the work values, the number of packets which belong to each work-class rapidly diminishes when switching to work-class indices closest to the maximum of 8.
-In such a case, \SAM\ is coerced to process also packets which do not belong to the selected class -- namely, packets with {\em lower} work -- which somewhat compensates for the poor choice of the work-class.
+This improvement is explained by the fact that, due to the Pareto-distribution of the work values, the number of packets which belong to each work-class rapidly diminishes when switching to work-class indices closest to the maximum of 8; recall that \SAM\ over-prioritizes only packets which belong to a single randomly selected class, i.e., \SAM\ does not employ the class closure optimization (described in Section~\ref{sec:improved_algorithms}).
+In such a case, \SAM\ is coerced into processing also packets which do not belong to the selected class -- namely, packets with {\em lower} work -- which somewhat compensates for the poor choice of the work-class.
 We verified this explanation by additional simulations (not shown here), in which the work-class of packets was chosen from the uniform distribution.
 In such a case, where there is an abundance of packets from every possible work-class, the performance of \SAM\ consistently degrades with the increase of $i^*$, which implies a poorer choice of work-class.